My dad is a business owner.

 - Corporation.
 A corporation is a legal entity separate from a person, so you are free from personal liability, unless it’s a rare and extenuating circumstance.
 What you pay in taxes differs by state, so you may or may not pay more than a sole proprietorship.
 But your personal property is protected.

 - Limited Liability Company (LLC).
 An LLC is a newer, hybrid business type that combines partnerships with the liability protections found in corporations.
-See our state specific guides for California LLC, Texas LLC and Florida LLC.

 The best type of ownership depends on your business model’s needs.
 Read Types of Businesses: Which Legal Structure Is Right for Your New Venture? to choose the best one for you.